Jay2310x/CodSoft_Task3/README.md

 As our dataset is highly imbalanced, so we shouldn't use accuracy score as a metric because it will be usually high and misleading, instead use we should focus on f1-score, precision/recall score or confusion matrix.

 ### Data Exploration and Preprocessing
--The shape and descriptive statistics for the dataset were displayed using df.shape and df.describe().
+- The shape and descriptive statistics for the dataset were displayed using df.shape and df.describe().
--A pair plot was created to visualize the relationship between Fraudulent and Non-Fraudulent Distribution seaborn.pairplot.
+- A pair plot was created to visualize the relationship between Fraudulent and Non-Fraudulent Distribution seaborn.pairplot.
--Boxplot Showing Relationship between Amount Distribution for Fraud and Genuine transactions using sns.boxplot().
+- Boxplot Showing Relationship between Amount Distribution for Fraud and Genuine transactions using sns.boxplot().

 ### Feature Engineering
 - Feature engineering on Time.